italobbarros/italobbarros/README.md

 ### Hello World! 🤞🎮

-- ⚙  I’m a maker and a future eletronic engineer
+- ⚙  I’m a maker and a eletronic engineer
 - 🔭 I’m currently working on embedded system using C/C++
 - 📚 I'm learning flutter(dart), C#, Javascript and HTML/CSS